Meike-K/hello_genomics_calc_py36/README.md

 The Type can be one of "Integer", "String", "Bool" or "Float".

-If you want to read your parameters, we recommend using [fastgenomics-py] as follows:
+If you want to read parameters, we recommend using [fastgenomics-py] as follows:

 *your_code.py:*